 Azhar Ali, BSc(Hons), MBChB, MRCGP(UK), MBA, Head of Middle East and Asia-Pacific, Institute for Healthcare Improvement (IHI), is also a Consultant in Family Medicine and has more than 15 years of clinical experience.
 Prior to joining IHI, he spent five years at the Abu Dhabi Health Services Co.
 (SEHA) in Abu Dhabi (UAE), initially as the Director of Clinical Affairs and Quality, Ambulatory Healthcare Services, and then as the Group Quality and Physician Services Director.
 Previously, Dr. Ali served as a Clinical Director of Primary Care in Lanarkshire, Scotland, and was a GP Principal and partner at Strathaven Health Centre in Lanarkshire.
 He was also National Clinical Lead for the Royal College of General Practitioners Scotland’s flagship program, Living Better, and served as Co-Chair/Primary Care Lead for the Respiratory Managed Clinical Network in NHS Lanarkshire.
 Dr. Ali is a graduate of the University of Glasgow and Imperial College, London, and he holds an MBA (with distinction) from the University of Strathclyde.
 Dr. Ali is a member of distinguished medical societies, including the Royal College of General Practitioners (UK).
 He is a member of the Faculty of Medical Leadership and Management (UK) and an alumnus of the INSEAD Middle East Health Leadership Programme.

-Stephanie Coulombre, MA, is a Project and Regional Operations Coordinator for IHI’s work in the Middle East and Asia-Pacific regions.
-She coordinates improvement projects in Qatar and India, and supports operations across the region.
-Ms. Coulombre came to IHI from Boston Children’s Hospital, where she supported hospital-wide safety and quality improvement initiatives.
+Stephanie Coulombre, MA, is a Project and Regional Operations Manager for IHI’s work in the Middle East and Asia-Pacific regions.
+She manages results-oriented work and partnerships in Qatar, India, and Australia and supports operations across the region.
+Previously, Ms. Coulombre coordinated safety and quality improvement initiatives at Boston Children’s Hospital.
 She received her undergraduate degree in Psychology from Mount Holyoke College and her Master of Arts in Health Communication from Emerson College.

 Smitha Gudapakkam, MEng, MBA, New Business Manager for IHI's work in the Middle East and Asia-Pacific regions, works closely with the regional lead and staff to support the evolution of the regional strategy, meet business goals, develop new business opportunities, and contributes to financial sustainability across the organization.
 Prior to joining IHI, she worked for Massachusetts General Hospital’s Global Health Department and helped grow the Consortium for Affordable Medical Technologies (CAMTech) Program globally across India and Uganda.
 Ms. Gudapakkam has worked for large medical device companies and contributed to the research and development of new products, as well as setting and executing strategy for division growth.
 Her expertise also includes project management and implementation of electronic medical records (EMR) software in several outpatient health networks across the country.
 Ms. Gudapakkam has a Masters in Biomedical Engineering from Syracuse University and a Masters in Business Administration from Babson College, with Global Management as her concentration.